Turquoise Tails blue sedum

 - Is Turquoise Tails blue sedum good for the Colorado Front Range?

-- Yes.
-Turquoise Tails blue sedum is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Turquoise Tails blue sedum is a well-suited groundcover for Colorado's Front Range.

 - How big does Turquoise Tails blue sedum get?